jbravo94/simple-sso-proxy/backend/README.md

 * Encrypt Passwords to make in memory attacks difficulter
 * Remove Crossorigin

 * Create Validator for App before inserting into routes

+* Get first basic auth token and then replace with proxy token in local storage or cookie with same core domain and several sub domains